Honeywell HEPA Filter Value Combo Pack (HRF-ARVP)

 Answer: The model number is located on a few places: On the product’s box, the bottom of the product, and on a sticker on the air purifier when the grille is removed.

 Question: How often do I need to change my filters?

 Answer: The Pre-Filter and Enhanced Odor & VOC Filter(s) are recommended to be changed every 3 months.
 The HEPA Filter(s) are recommended to be changed every 12 months.
 These replacement intervals are intended as guidelines only.
-Performance of any filter media is dependent upon the concentration of contaminants going through the system.
-High concentrations of contaminants such as dust, pet dander, and smoke will reduce the useful life and performance of the filters.
+Performance of any filter media is dependent upon the concentration of airborne particles going through the system.
+High concentrations of particles such as dust, pet dander, and smoke will reduce the useful life and performance of the filters.

 Question: Why is the Filter Indicator Light illuminated after replacing the filter?